kartonfarkas/api_docs/source/use_cases/voucher.rst

 ``POST /api/v2/event/<123>/trigger``

-With this last step, the email is launched to the contact.
+With setting that the email has to be triggered to a specific external event, the email is launched to the contact.

 See :doc:`../../suite/external_events/external_event_trigger`.